Sustainable Akumal: Turtles, Tourists, Cenotes, & Coral Reefs

 This program is administered by the College of Food, Agricultural & Natural Resource Sciences' Office of International Programs.
 Applications are processed by the Learning Abroad Center.

-This program explores the complex problems of the impact of tourism and development on coral reefs, marine life, water quality and other habitats.
-You will learn about responsible tourism and sustainable development through field based projects and experiencing the water, land, flora and fauna firsthand.
-You will learn and experience coastal and marine ecology in the context of tourism and development.
+This program explores the impact of tourism and development on coral reefs, marine life, water quality, and other habitats.
+Learn about responsible tourism and sustainable development through field-based projects.
+Experience coastal and marine ecology in the context of tourism and development.
 Observe sea turtles in their nesting and feeding habitat while working on beach habitat restoration.
-Test the water quality in lagoons and cenotes to understand complex issues surrounding groundwater and freshwater in this region.
+Test the water quality in lagoons and cenotes to understand complex issues surrounding groundwater and fresh water in this region.
 Snorkel the crystal blue waters to see the coral reef ecology and identify species of fish.
 Visit mangroves, seagrass communities and hike into lush tropical forests.
 Experience Mexican history and culture by visiting Mayan ruins and spending time in local communities.

 Listen to Ray Newman, program leader, talk more about this program here.

 The program will comply with local public health recommendations as well as recommended standards of the University of Minnesota.
 This may include modifications to the program calendar, weekly schedule, classroom environment, course delivery, housing arrangements, transportation policies, and/or in-country travel restrictions.